Safari holidays are a once in a lifetime experience

 Before you go jetting off on your safari holiday, you have one very important decision to make.
 Where are you going to go?
 India is a popular destination for a safari trip, and where I have been personally, but there are plenty of other places to consider.

 The most popular safari destination in the world is Africa, which plays host to The Big Five animals.
 There are various countries in Africa that are perfect for safari holidays, including South Africa, Namibia, and Tanzania.
-Plus, there are so many different ways of experiencing a safari in Africa — from a guided tour to a self-driving tour or even a hot air balloon ride!
+Plus, there are so many different ways of experiencing a South Africa Safari — from a guided tour to a self-driving tour or even a hot air balloon ride!

 Other popular destinations for a safari holiday include Australia and Sri Lanka.
 Do your research and take your pick!